kevinkoeks/CRUD-operations/README.md

 ## About the Project

-This project serves as a learning resource for developers who are new to PHP and want to understand how to perform database operations and manage user sessions effectively using OOP principles.
+This project serves as a learning resource for developers/students who are new to PHP and want to understand how to perform database operations and manage user sessions effectively using OOP principles.

 ## Features